• Home

 • Higher SDR → thinner wall → lower pressure resistance

-PPR Pipes UAE
+PPR Pipes green and black

-Why SDR Is Especially Important in the UAE
+Why SDR Is Critical in UAE Projects

-• Domestic hot & cold water systems
+• Domestic hot and cold water supply

 • High-rise residential towers

-• Hotels & mixed-use developments
+• Hotels and mixed-use developments

-• Industrial process water
+• Industrial process water systems

 • District cooling and chilled water networks